MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Persisting user data folders if same user uses your app repeatedly, and the web content of the app relies on the user's data

-In this scenario, don't explicitly delete the user data folder; persist the data.
+In this scenario, don't explicitly delete the user data folder (UDF); persist the data.

 <!-- ====================================================================== -->
 ## Persisting user data folders if multiple users use your app repeatedly

-If multiple users use your app repeatedly, you should create a new user data folder for each new user, and save the user data folder of each user.
+If multiple users use your app repeatedly, you should create a new user data folder (UDF) for each new user, and save the UDF of each user.

-The WebView2 control creates a new user data folder for each new user.
+The WebView2 control creates a new UDF for each new user.
 The WebView2 control creates one UDF per session.
 If there are multiple WebView2 sessions, the WebView2 control creates multiple UDFs.
 Usually if the host app has more than one WebView2 control instance, the host app should point all instances of WebView2 to the same UDF.

 Each host app that has a WebView2 control instance will have its own UDF.
 Your host app can have each UDF point to the same place.